vketteni/gemini-cli-adapter/README.md

 ## Project Structure

-*   `packages/cli`: The main CLI frontend module.
+*   `packages/cli`: The main CLI frontend module, which will be refactored.
-*   `packages/core-interface`: Defines the `CoreAdapter` interface.
+*   `packages/core-interface`: Defines the new, domain-driven `CoreAdapter` interface.
-*   `packages/gemini-cli-core-shim`: The shim module used for package aliasing, which will eventually delegate to the `GoogleAdapter`.
+*   `packages/gemini-cli-core-shim`: A shim module that will facilitate the transition by initially housing the `GoogleAdapter`.
 *   `docs/`: Project documentation, including architectural guides.
 *   `analysis_notes/`: Detailed analysis of the CLI's interaction with the original core module.

 ## Current Status & Roadmap

-The project is currently in **Phase 1: End-to-End Analysis**.
-This phase focuses on comprehensively mapping all interactions between the CLI frontend and the `@google/gemini-cli-core` to inform the design of the `CoreAdapter` interface.
+The project has completed its initial analysis phase and has defined a clear architectural path forward.

 **Next Steps:**

-*   **Phase 2: Google-Shim Expansion:** Expand the `gemini-cli-core-shim` to compile and work with the CLI frontend, using stub functions.
+*   **Phase 1: Define `CoreAdapter` Interface:** Formalize the new, domain-driven `CoreAdapter` interface within `packages/core-interface`.
-*   **Phase 3: GoogleAdapter as Translation Layer:** Implement the `GoogleAdapter` to bridge to the real `@google/gemini-cli-core` module.
+*   **Phase 2: Implement `GoogleAdapter`:** Create the `GoogleAdapter` which implements the new interface and acts as a translation layer to the original `@google/gemini-cli-core`.
+*   **Phase 3: Incremental CLI Refactoring:** Systematically refactor the `packages/cli` frontend, file by file, to remove legacy calls and use the new `CoreAdapter` interface instead.
+This will be done with a full test suite to ensure no regressions.
-*   **Phase 4: Alternative Adapter Validation:** Prove the architecture by creating a mock alternative adapter (e.g., OpenAI).
+*   **Phase 4: Alternative Adapter Validation:** Prove the architecture by creating a mock or partial alternative adapter (e.g., for OpenAI).

 ## Contributing